 Students, in accordance with state law, are prohibited from smoking in school buildings or on school buses.
 ACES recognizes that smoking represents a health and safety hazard which can have serious consequences for the smoker and non-smoker.
 Because of the Board's grave concern for the safety of the system-both people and property and in order to protect the students/clients from an environment that may be harmful to them and because of possible harm to personal well-being, the Board hereby prohibits smoking by all students/clients in all buildings and vehicles owned or leased by ACES.
-For the purposes of this policy "smoking" will mean all uses of smoking materials and tobacco, including cigars, cigarettes, pipes, chewing tobacco, and snuff.
+For the purposes of this policy "smoking" will mean all uses of smoking materials and tobacco, including cigars, cigarettes, pipes, chewing tobacco, snuff and/or any "vaping type devices" such as e-cigs, vapes, e-hookahs, vape pens, mods, tanks or electronic nicotine delivery systems ("ENDS").
 There shall be no smoking or other use of tobacco products on school property during regular school hours or during the course of any trip or school activity sponsored by or under the supervision of the ACES Governing Board or its authorized agents.